Schools with the most FCS football national championships | NCAA.com

-North Dakota State has been king of the decade with seven NCAA FCS national football titles in the past eight years.
-That's good enough to put the Bison in sole possession of first place among schools with the most all-time FCS national championships.
+North Dakota State has won eight of the past nine NCAA FCS national football titles following its 2019-20 championship.
+That's good enough to put the Bison two titles ahead of the next closest program for most all-time FCS national championships.

-North Dakota State broke a tie with Georgia Southern (now an FBS Sun Belt member) with its seventh national title last year over Eastern Washington.
-Now, the Bison have a chance for No. 8 this Saturday in the 2020 FCS championship game against James Madison.
-If the Dukes win, they would become the fifth FCS program with at least three titles.
+North Dakota State broke a tie with Georgia Southern (now an FBS Sun Belt member) with its seventh national title in 2018 over Eastern Washington.
+One year later, the Bison added an eighth championship with a win over James Madison.

 Twenty-one different schools have lifted the trophy since 1978.
 Here is a list of every institution to win an FCS championship, ranked in order from most titles to least.